shader-slang/slang/docs/design/serialization.md

 Generalized Serialization
 =========================

-Generalized serialization is the mechanism used to save 'arbitray' C++ structures.
+Generalized serialization is the mechanism used to save 'arbitrary' C++ structures.
 It is currently used for serializing the AST.
-Although not necessary, generalized serialization is typically helped out by the `C++ extractor`, which can rudamentarily parse C++ source, and extract class-like types and their fields.
+Although not necessary, generalized serialization is typically helped out by the `C++ extractor`, which can rudimentary parse C++ source, and extract class-like types and their fields.
 The extraction then produces header files that contain macros that can then be used to drive serialization.

-It's worth discussing briefly what the philosphy is behind the generalized serialization system.
+It's worth discussing briefly what the philosophy is behind the generalized serialization system.
 To talk about this design it is worth talking a little about serialization in general and the issues involved.
 Lets say we have a collection of C++ class instances that contain fields.
 Some of those fields might be pointers.
 Others of the fields might be a templated container type like a Dictionary<K,V>.
 We want to take all of these instances, write them to a file, such that when we read the file back we will have the equivalent objects with equivalent relationships.

 We could imagine a mechanism that saved off each instance, by writing off the address of the object, and then the in memory representation for all the instances that can be reached.
 When reading back the objects would be at different locations in memory.
 If we knew where the pointers were, we could use a map of old pointers to the new instances and fix them up.
 Problems with this simple mechanism occur because...